danny0838/lolikit/README.md

   - Enhanced: note-selector can access "resources" of resourced md directly by `<number>.` command format.
   - Added: `show` command to show current project stats.
   - Added: `dig` command to open the current project's root directory.
+  - Tweaked: change `help` command interface and write more doc in here.
   - Tweaked: change a lot of config variables names.

 ## Version 1.2.2